RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping-QGIS-Week-3/README.md

         - Use QGIS query tools to view district codes and states.
         - Utilize QGIS analysis tools to study district borders and how they share boundaries with neighboring districts or states.

-✅ Benefits of This Analysis
+# ✅ Benefits of This Analysis
 - Enables targeted regional mapping by breaking down zones into smaller administrative units.
 - Elevation data supports terrain-sensitive planning, such as for agriculture, watershed, or infrastructure deployment.
 - Foundation for ML-based resource classification, where elevation data can be a key feature.
 - Valuable for planning drone survey routes based on terrain complexity.
 - Promotes use of open-source tools and data for large-scale geospatial analysis.

+# 👨‍💼Author
+Mr. Rahul Bhuiya | 4th year CSE-AIML student at MCKVIE'26🎓